Plaxo Is the New Google?

 Plaxo is a useful addition to the arsenal of the knowledge worker.
 We go through lives developing thousands of connections but probably only keep in regular contact with a couple of hundred.
 With Plaxo you complete an account and update it if you move jobs, that way your looser network can keep up to date if they are members of Plaxo too.

 - Cheap, free software, you only pay for support.
 That also means limited growth

-- Only works with Outlook, so not great for people orientated businesses like the creative industries, how about conduits for Lotus Notes
+- Only works with Outlook, so not great for people orientated businesses like the creative industries, how about conduits for Lotus Notes, Entourage and Apple iSync?

 - Privacy concerns, where there's data there's risk and businesses are increasingly using online services to run their businesses; it makes sense for consumers to use similar services to run Me, Inc. Privacy restrictions makes it harder for Plaxo to monetise customer data held

 - Is reliant on a critical mass of users; Plaxo only updates less than 9 per cent of my contacts and its user base does not seem to be expanding at the rate of Friendster or LinkedIn